aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to OTT on Android via Java" h2="Convert PDF to OTT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to OTT?</h2>

+PDF to OTT conversion is a useful feature for mobile apps as it allows users to view documents in a format that is optimized for mobile devices.
+OTT is a lightweight format that is designed to be easily viewed on small screens, making it ideal for mobile applications.

+<h2>How Aspose.Total Helps for PDF to OTT Conversion</h2>

+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PDF to OTT conversion feature in mobile apps.
+The package includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

-You can integrate PDF to OTT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PDF file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to OTT.
+The first step is to convert PDF file to DOC using Aspose.PDF for Android via Java.
+This API provides a range of features for working with PDF documents, including the ability to convert PDF to DOC.
+Once the PDF file has been converted to DOC, the second step is to render the DOC to OTT using Aspose.Words for Android Java.
+This API provides a range of features for working with Word documents, including the ability to render DOC to OTT.

+By using Aspose.Total for Android Java, developers can easily integrate PDF to OTT conversion feature in their mobile apps.
+This package provides a comprehensive set of APIs for working with PDF and Word documents, making it easy to convert PDF to OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}